MP Estate Planning UK

 Legal AspectDescriptionImportance

-Trust DeedThe legal document that establishes the trust.High
+Trust DeedThe foundational legal document that establishes the trust, defines its terms, and sets out the trustees’ powers.High

 Avoiding Family Disputes

-Family disputes can arise when the terms of a trust are not clearly defined or when beneficiaries feel that their interests are not being considered.
-To minimize the risk of such disputes, it’s essential to communicate clearly with all parties involved.
+Family disputes can arise when the terms of a trust are not clearly communicated or when beneficiaries feel their interests are being overlooked.
+Ironically, a well-structured discretionary trust can actually reduce the risk of disputes compared to a will, because the trustees — not the beneficiaries — make distribution decisions, and the trust deed is private rather than public.

 Strategies for avoiding disputes include:

-By being aware of these potential pitfalls and taking proactive steps to mitigate them, you can ensure that your trust is established and managed in a way that benefits your loved ones.
+By being aware of these potential pitfalls and taking proactive steps to address them, you can ensure that your trust is established and managed in a way that genuinely benefits your loved ones for generations to come.

 The Cost of Setting Up a Trust